tuzz/vim-experiments/README.md

 ## Vim Experiments

 An exploration of the capabilities and limitations of Vim's embedded Ruby.
-An accompaniment for the talk I'm giving at [VimLondon](http://www.meetup.com/Vim-London/) on March 26th.
+An accompaniment for the talk I gave at [VimLondon](http://www.meetup.com/Vim-London/) on March 26th, 2013.
+Slides are included in Keynote and PDF formats.

 I think it's more interesting to understand how I figured things out, rather than what was actually discovered.
 Therefore, I've tried to include lots of comments and outline a logical order for my thought process.